AshkanArabim/todolist/README.md

 # todolist
 This is a simple to-do list app that lets users create tasks and projects to keep track of their responsabilities.
 (You know what a to-do list is, right?)
+It was written from the ground-up by myself.

 Users can:
 1. Create tasks and mark them as complete